waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Walking into the gates (1 attempt).
   - Scientist interaction post-basement (1 attempt).
   - ITEMFINDER use (1 attempt).
-- **Active Hypothesis:** The solution requires a non-obvious interaction or a trigger I haven't considered.
-I will use the `puzzle_solver_agent` to analyze the situation and suggest a new approach.
-- **Agent Hypothesis (Attempt 1):** The scientist at (18, 18) holds the key or clue.
+- Agent Hypothesis (Attempt 1 - FAILED): The scientist at (18, 18) holds the key or clue.
 Interacting with him directly will trigger the gates to open.
+(Conclusion: Scientist is unreachable).
+- **Active Hypothesis:** There is a hidden pressure plate on the floor.
+I will systematically walk over every tile in the room.
+  - **Tested Tiles:** (16, 21), (16, 22), (15, 22), (15, 21)